Skip to content

 {% include copy-curl.html %}

-If a `GET` request returns more results than can be included in a single response, the system paginates the results and includes a `search_after` field in the response.
+If the response contains more results than can fit on a single page, OpenSearch paginates the results and includes a `search_after` value in the response.

 To retrieve the next page, send another request to the same endpoint using the same filters and include the `search_after` value from the previous response as a query parameter.